Skip to main content

-Create SMTP and LMTP server instances on the fly.
-This is not a full-blown server application like Haraka but an easy way to add custom SMTP listeners to your app.
-This module is the successor for the server part of the (now deprecated) SMTP module simplesmtp.
-For matching SMTP client see smtp-connection.
+Create SMTP and LMTP server instances on‑the‑fly. smtp‑server is not a full‑blown server application like Haraka but a convenient way to add custom SMTP or LMTP listeners to your app.
+It is the successor of the server part of the now‑deprecated simplesmtp module.
+For a matching SMTP client, see smtp‑connection.

 npm install smtp-server --save